 Lei Day is one of the most beautiful Kauai events every year.
 This timeless craft was first introduced by the Polynesian voyagers and given its own special day years ago in 1928.
-We invite all of our Kauai vacation rental guests to come and enjoy the exquisite floral and fauna our island has to offer.
+We invite all guests at our Kauai vacation rentals to come and enjoy the exquisite floral and fauna our island has to offer.
 Surround yourself with the sounds of Hawaiian music, a plate of local food and a chance to meet new friends at Kauai Musuem during the annual celebration.

-Doors open at 11:00am and close at 4:30pm.
 Up to 100 handcrafted lei are delivered to the museum in the early morning.
 They are measured, reviewed to be sure they meet criteria and categorized by color and size.
 Lei are judged for 1st, 2nd and 3rd place ribbons or sponsorship awards.
-On Saturday, May 3, there will be the 3rd Annual Keiki La Lei Contest at the museum to encourage youth participation in learning the art of lei making.
+There is also a separate Keiki La Lei Contest at the museum to encourage youth participation in learning the art of lei making.

 Lei Day History.